CECS2021AccessibilityCompetitionTeam2/Discord_Frontend/README.md

 3. Google Cloud Speech-to-Text

 ## Simple User Functionality
-1. Use '!join' to get our bot to actively listen
+1. Use '!join' to have the bot join the voice channel
 2. Use '!asl' to invoke the command to translate the audio into a video demonstrating the ASL translation

 ## Future Ideas